chandniraja/chandniraja.github.io/index.md

 [2] Input Regulation and the Production of Hospital Quality

-[3] Collusion in Labor Markets.
+[3] Employer Collusion in Labor Markets.
 Census Bureau Special Sworn Status Project.

-[4] Public Option, Plan Premiums, and Provider Rate Negotiation (with Nicholas Tilipman and Wesley Yin)
+[4] Effects of Public Option on Plan Competition and Provider Rate Negotiation (with Nicholas Tilipman and Wesley Yin)

 <!--